Paul Levine: Journalism and legal career

 Levine began his career working for the Miami Herald in 1969 as a courthouse reporter, and writing for Tropic, the newspaper's Sunday magazine.
 As a law student, he worked part-time for The Miami News and the Los Angeles Times.

 After graduating from law school, Levine was admitted to The Florida Bar in 1973.
 From 1978 to 1987, Levine was an attorney and partner at Morgan, Lewis & Bockius.
 He also worked, pro bono, for the Florida First Amendment Foundation.
 As an attorney for the foundation, he represented The Florida Star on appeal before Florida First District Court of Appeal after a rape victim won a $100,000 verdict against the newspaper for publishing her name.
 The Supreme Court of the United States overturned the verdict in 1989, holding that the imposition of damages for truthfully publishing public information violates the First Amendment.
-In 1987, he became counsel to Spence, Payne, Masington, Grossman and Needle, which later became Grossman and Roth, both Miami law firms.
+In 1987, he became counsel for the Miami law firm Spence, Payne, Masington, Grossman and Needle, which later became Grossman and Roth, both Miami law firms.

 While practicing law, Levine also served as a legal commentator for WPLG-TV and WTVJ-TV in Miami and wrote and appeared on You & the Law, a television program syndicated by Newsweek Broadcasting.
 He taught communications law as an adjunct lecturer at the University of Miami School of Law.
 After 17 years as an attorney, Levine stopped practicing law to pursue a career as an author.